d20-Luna/Iron-Gods/Technology Guide/Armor/README.md

 **Armor Specialization:** Armor in the Tech Group has the following Specialization effect.

 **Tech** The armor is so advanced that its designed to absorb some of the shock of electrical discharges.
-You gain resistance to electricity damage equal to 1 + the value of the armor’s resistance value for medium armor, or 2 + the value of the armor’s resistance value for heavy armor.
+You gain resistance to electricity damage equal to 1 + the value of the armor’s AC bonus for medium armor, or 2 + the value of the armor’s AC bonus for heavy armor.

 # Light Armor